ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     Additionally, if the details are self-consistent,
     that's a plus sign too!

+??? question "If applicable, how did the candidate turn around the situation for the better?"

+    We are looking for tangible "how"s here.
+    I would pay attention to **how** the candidate re-established rapport, worked to restore trust,
+    and guide the team towards a productive outcome.
+    With these details,
+    we can get a sense of a candidate's toolbox for handling tough situations.
+    Equipped with this people skills toolbox,
+    I have a strong prior that they would also handle day-to-day situations productively.

 ??? question "Did the candidate reveal generally desirable qualities, such as humility, courage, resilience, and empathy?
+Or did they reveal other positive traits?
 Which specific details revealed these qualities?"

     We can gain an accurate picture of the candidate's character as long as the candidate provides details.